GluuFederation/tutorials/gluu-gateway-tutorials/tutorials/Secure-API-backend-application-using-Gluu-Gateway-and-OAuth-plugins.md

 You can now secure your any API applications with `Zero line of Code` using `Gluu Gateway`.
 You focus on your products features and let handle your product security by `Gluu Gateway`.
 What you need to do it to **install Gluu Gateway** and **Configure your application with Gluu Gateway**.

+## What is Gluu Gateway?

+Gluu Gateway (GG) is an authentication and authorization solution for APIs and websites.

+GG bundles the open-source [Kong Gateway](https://konghq.com/community/) for its core functionality and adds a GUI and custom plugins to enable access management policy enforcement using OAuth, UMA, OpenID Connect, and Open Policy Agent (OPA).
+In addition, GG supports the broader ecosystem of [Kong plugins](https://docs.konghq.com/hub/) to enable API rate limiting, logging, and many other capabilities.

 The Gluu Gateway has many features and plugin to secure different types of applications, needs, and requirements.
 In this blog, I am mainly focusing on the API Application.
 For this, I am using `gluu-oauth-auth` plugin to authenticate the request using an access token.

 Before starting this, check [OpenID Connect OAuth 2.0 Overview and Security Flows](https://github.com/GluuFederation/tutorials/blob/master/oidc-sso-tutorials/tutorials/OpenID-Connect-OAuth-2.0-Overview-and-Security-Flows.md) for more details on OpenID Connect and terms and also check [Single Page Application SSO With Gluu CE using AppAuth JS](https://github.com/GluuFederation/tutorials/blob/master/oidc-sso-tutorials/tutorials/SPA-SSO-with-Gluu-CE-using-AppAuth-JS.md).